 This product does not have audio output.
 If this is a requirement please consider the ReSpeaker 6-Mic Circular Array Kit For Raspberry Pi, the ReSpeaker 4-Mic Linear Array Kit for Raspberry Pi , or the ReSpeaker Mic Array v2.0.

 ReSpeaker is an open modular voice interface to hack things around you.
 Let you interact with your home appliances, your plant, your office, your internet-equipped devices, or any other things in your daily life, all by your voice.
 The ReSpeaker project provides hardware components and software libraries to build voice-enabled device.

 We have this part available in Geppetto.
 Easy modular electronic design with Seeed and Geppetto.
 Build it Now!

 This product is fully compatible with Raspberry Pi 4 (1GB, 2GB,4GB) and hopes you enjoy hacking with Pi 4 and all of other Pi 4 accessories.

 Different from ReSpeaker 2-Mics Pi HAT, this board is developed based on AC108, a highly integrated quad-channel ADC with I2S/TDM output transition for high definition voice capture.
 Besides, this 4-Mics version provides a super cool LED ring, which contains 12 APA102 programmable LEDs.
-With that 4 microphones and the LED ring, Raspberry Pi would have ability to do VAD(Voice Activity Detection), estimate DOA(Direction of Arrival) and show the direction via LED ring, just like Amazon Echo or Google Home.
+With that 4 microphones and the LED ring, Raspberry Pi would have the ability to do VAD(Voice Activity Detection), estimate DOA(Direction of Arrival), and show the direction via LED ring, just like Amazon Echo or Google Home.

 Please note that the package does not contain Raspberry Pi.